-If you need treatment for cancer, we'll pay for the costs of chemotherapy medicines that are prescribed for use at home and are funded by PHARMAC at the time of your treatment.
+If you need cancer treatment, we'll pay for the costs of chemotherapy medicines that are prescribed for use at home and are funded by PHARMAC at the time of your treatment.

 Up to \$10,000 per insured person every policy year, up to your overall benefit limit.